 Yes.
-As the new provisions are effective for audits of Financial Statements for periods beginning on or after 1 January 2019 and the individual has served the time-on limit of seven cumulative years with the 2016 audit, the current cooling-off requirement of two consecutive years applies.
-The individual would have to cool-off for the 2017 and 2018 audits and could begin a new seven year term beginning with audit of the financial period ending 31 December 2019 under the new provisions.
+Assuming the new provisions are expected to become effective for audits of financial statements for periods beginning on or after 1 January 2019 and the individual has served the time-on limit of seven cumulative years with the 2016 audit, the current cooling-off requirement of two consecutive years applies.
+The individual would therefore have to cool-off for the 2017 and 2018 audits and could begin a new seven year term beginning with audit of the financial period ending 31 December 2019 under the new provisions.

 Q23.
 The Engagement Partner for the audit of a PIE that is not a Listed or APRA regulated entity served for seven cumulative years in that role with the completion of the audit of the financial period ending 30 June 2017.
-How long should the Engagement Partner cooloff?
+How long should the Engagement Partner cool-off?

-As the new provisions are effective for audits of Financial Statements for periods beginning on or after 1 January 2019, the Engagement Partner needs to complete a cooling-off period of two consecutive years in accordance with the existing provisions.
+Assuming the new provisions are expected to become effective for audits of financial statements for periods beginning on or after 1 January 2019, the Engagement Partner needs to complete a cooling-off period of two consecutive years in accordance with the existing provisions.
 The individual could come back to the engagement in any Key Audit Partner role for a new seven year term with the audit for the financial period ending 30 June 2020.